vnali/craft-asset-indexes-extra-docs/README.md

 if asset indexes are run via CLI.

 `Detail`
 By clicking this item you can see more details of a log record.
+Created assets and items can be edited quickly via slideout by clicking on element chips.

 `Created`
 The date when the log is created in the site timezone.